Contested Divorce in Illinois

 Contested divorce can be described as a process where both parties may want the divorce, but cannot agree on all the issues necessary in order for a divorce to be entered such as: child custody, child support, spousal support and property division.
 Sometimes one spouse does not want the divorce, but a divorce will happen if pushed for by either spouse.
 Every divorce, contested or uncontested, begins with the filing of a Petition for Dissolution of Marriage.
 Every divorce ends with a court date, either a “prove up” or a ruling for a judge.
 In the interim the lawyers and spouses attempt to settle their case and may have interim or temporary hearings on issues with the Judge before case is finalized.
 This process can take anywhere from a couple of weeks to a couple of years.
 There are many variables to how long a divorce will take to be resolved.

 Contested divorce can describe a divorce where one party is arguing the other doesn’t have grounds for divorce and attempts to prevent the divorce; the divorce, itself, is being contested.
+Illinois no longer has grounds so this should not be a real issue.
 More commonly, the term is used to describe the divorce process where both parties want divorce but can’t agree on issues like child custody, child and spousal support and property division.
 Every divorce, contested or uncontested, begins with filing a divorce petition and service of process on the spouse who didn’t file the petition.
 If there are contested issues, one of the divorce lawyers may request a hearing.
 The hearing may be requested at the same time the divorce petition is filed or at a later date.

 Temporary Orders in Contested